 Taking a stance on world issues

 A worldwide study of 30,000 people by Gartner showed 87% of workers thought brands should make their views on social issues clear and 74% thought that this should extend to issues that aren’t directly related to the business.
-The clear inference is that employee engagement increases when companies make their views on an issue clear.

 Ensure external statements are aligned with internal messaging and that the intention of your communication is clear.
-Is the business communicating to offer support to employees and customers who may need assistance, or is it stating a point of view, for example?
+Is the business communicating to offer support to employees and customers who may need assistance, or is it stating a point of view,?
 If the latter, have you considered all perspectives holistically and is the communication aligned with company values and behaviours?
 How far would you go if pushed?
 Would you change supply chains, for example?

 What can businesses do?